jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

 The following chapter explains the principles behind the book _Techvolution_.
-It summarizies the more detailed work in [_Story Cut Tools_](https://storycuttools.netlify.app/) with enough meat to help those willing to venture into the unknown of a new political philosophy.
+It summarizies the more detailed work in [_Story Cut Tools_](https://storycuttools.netlify.app/).
+That's a good read, but this summary has enough meat to guide those who want to jump into the unknown of a new political philosophy.

-Technically speaking, _Story Cuty Tools_ uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
-But that's a mouthful, so it's easier to say this summary teaches storytelling to explain that your society, workplace, and everyday events are best understood as among the many tales in the long and ongoing evolution of Life on Earth.
+Technically speaking, this summary uses Aristotle's _Poetics_ to better understand Hegelian dialectics to showcase how humanity continues Life's Darwinian evolution via technological innovation.
+But that's a mouthful, so it's easier to say this chapter teaches storytelling to explain that your society, workplace, and everyday events are best understood as among the many tales in the long and ongoing evolution of Life.

 With the power of storytelling in hand, you'll appreciate why we need a new philosophy in the world.
-There's no other way to fix the social, environmental, economic problems causing so much hate between Conservatives and Progressives without one.
+There's no way to fix the social, environmental, and economic problems causing so much hate between Conservatives and Progressives without a new perspective.

-Only a new perspective wipes away the old stories that ideologies fight over today and reminds people that we are creatures in Nature.
+Only a new philosophy wipes away the old stories that ideologies fight over today and reminds people that we are creatures in Nature.
 Like it does for all species, Life demands we evolve to overcome our current problems using new adaptations.
-We can either evolve proactively under the direction of Techvolution, or after many depressions, wars, revolutions, and other disasters gradually teach us the lessons reason wasn't able to.
+We can either evolve proactively under the direction of a new way of thinking, or after many depressions, wars, revolutions, and other disasters gradually teach us the lessons reason wasn't able to.

 ## Inner Flap